lf-edge/ekuiper/docs/en_US/sqls/functions/multi_row_functions.md

 }
 ```

-Rule to get the unnest result:
+Rule to get the extract result:

 ```text
 SQL: SELECT extract(data) FROM demo